 Did the French build the Eiffel Tower?

 Yes.
-The Eiffel Tower was designed and manufactured between 1885 and 1890 by French engineers Gustave Eiffel who specialized in steel structures.
+The Eiffel Tower was designed and manufactured between 1885 and 1890 by French engineer Gustave Eiffel, who specialized in steel structures.

 What do the French call the Eiffel Tower?

-La Tour Eiffel in French, and it is sometimes referred to as the Iron Lady.
+In French, La Tour Eiffel is sometimes called the Iron Lady.
 The iconic Eiffel Tower is a landmark of international importance.
-A centerpiece at the World Fair in 1889 it was aimed at commemorating a century in which France had achieved its greatest mechanical achievements.
+A centerpiece at the World Fair in 1889, it was aimed at commemorating a century in which France had achieved its greatest mechanical achievements.

 Why is the Eiffel Tower so famous?

-For so many reasons, but primarily its unique beauty.
-The Eiffel Tower represents the most iconic symbol for Paris for nearly 150 years and is also the emblem of France.
-At its initial construction for the World Fair of 1889, it impressed everyone with its size and inventiveness and symbolized French know-how.
+For so many reasons, but primarily because of its unique beauty.
+The Eiffel Tower has represented the most iconic symbol of Paris for nearly 150 years and is also the emblem of France.
+Its initial construction for the World Fair of 1889 impressed everyone with its size and inventiveness and symbolized French know-how.

 Related Resources